 The main season on the Rysy runs from June to September.
 We were in Slovakia in July and it was quite busy on the hiking route.
 So, I recommend coming in June or September.
 In the winter months the hiking trail is closed and only accessible to very experienced mountaineers.
 You can find the climate of the individual months on the following website.

-Uphill to the Frog Lakes
+Trekking to the Frog Lakes of the High Tatras

 From Popradské Pleso, a blue-marked hiking trail leads towards Rysy.
 We follow the route through a forest in the early morning.
-Tree roots and stones cross the path until a natural lane finally forms.
+Tree roots and stones cross the hiking path until a natural lane finally forms.
 The forest is now behind us and we only pass mountain pines occasionally.
 Shortly after a wooden bridge that crosses the Žabi potok, we reach the Nad Zabim potokom junction.
 It took us around 40 minutes.
 From here we follow the red signposted route, which for the first time shows a significant increase.

 Ascent over the Wachterka to the Žabie plesá